wkumari/draft-sheng-dnsop-search-lists/README.md

-   Many organizations create subdomains under their primary domain(s) to delegate or distribute management of their namespace, reduce the load on their authoritative DNS servers, and more easily distinguish a host's organizational and/or geographical affiliations.
+   Many organizations create subdomains under their primary domain(s) to delegate or distribute management of their namespace, reduce the load

-Sheng, et al.            Expires March 30, 2017                 [Page 2]
+Sheng, et al.             Expires May 20, 2017                  [Page 2]

-Internet-Draft   DNS Search List Best Current Practices   September 2016
+Internet-Draft   DNS Search List Best Current Practices    November 2016

+   on their authoritative DNS servers, and more easily distinguish a host's organizational and/or geographical affiliations.

    As a convenience to users, many operating systems implement search list processing, a feature that allows a user to enter a partial name